Woahai321/soluify-telegram-copypaste-bot/ReadMe.md

 ## 🌟 Features

-- **Keyword-Based Forwarding:** Automatically send messages containing your chosen keywords to designated chats.
+- **Keyword-Based Forwarding:** Automatically send messages containing your keywords to designated chats.
 - **Multiple Source & Destination Chats:** Monitor and copy messages from various chats simultaneously.
 - **Custom Signatures:** Add a personal touch to your forwarded messages with customizable signatures.
 - **Blacklisting:** Block messages containing specific words or characters.